uel3/UnO_nf/README.md

 9. DasTool Contig2Bin and Refining
 10. CheckM-
 11. (In progress) Bowtie2 Indexing and Mapping-Mapping reads back to bins
-12. Prodgal-
+12. Prodigal-
 Usage:
-nextflow run QC_Trim_Mega_BT_ST.nf -profile conda, sge NextFlow version--- currently running on version 22.10.6 Input format-- currently set by params will --be changed to --input flag
+nextflow run QC_Trim_Mega_BT_ST.nf -profile conda, sge NextFlow version--- currently running on version 22.10.6 Input format-- currently set by params directory containing filenames with wild cards as will --be changed to --input flag

 Output- sets of bins, gene predictions